• About TTT

 100 Vine Street, Buffalo Gap, TX

 The Buffalo Gap Flea Market and the Buffalo Gap Farmer’s Market are held simultaneously.
 It’s an eclectic market with a mix of crafts, jewelry, household goods, toys, games, and new & used items of all kinds.
-Find food, seasonal items, decor, tools, treasures, and trinkets too.
+Find food, seasonal items, decor, tools, treasures, and trinkets.

-If you’re looking to find some fantastic deals on antiques and collectibles, Buffalo Gap Flea Market may be the place to find it.
+If you’re looking for fantastic deals on antiques and collectibles, Buffalo Gap trade days may be the place to go.

 When: The weekend of the third Saturday of each Month at the Old Settlers Reunion Grounds